 With undiminished zeal, I practiced the yoga method steadily for about six months after Kashi's death.
 Walking with a few friends one morning in the crowded Bowbazar section of Calcutta, I lifted my hands in the usual manner.
 For the first time, there was response.
 I thrilled to detect electrical impulses trickling down my fingers and palms.
-These currents translated themselves into one overpowering thought from a deep recess of my consciousness: "I am Kashi; I am Kashi; come to me!"
+These currents

 The thought became almost audible as I concentrated on my heart radio.
-In the characteristic, slightly hoarse whisper of Kashi, 180 I heard his summons again and again.
-I seized the arm of one of my companions, Prokash Das, 181 and smiled at him joyfully.
+In the characteristic, slightly hoarse whisper of Kashi, $\frac{28-2}{2}$ I heard his summons again and again.
+I seized the arm of one of my companions, Prokash Das, $\frac{28-3}{2}$ and smiled at him joyfully.